If you’re a competitive body-builder, or high-level athlete, then being really specific with what you keep track of makes sense.

 The US Navy developed a simplistic — though admittedly not as accurate — method of tracking body fat percentage using height with neck and waist girth.
 For Women they add hip girth for more accuracy.

 Not as accurate as any of the above options but probably good enough for most folks who don’t want to track every girth measurement I mention below.

 So long as the tracking mechanism is the same, we’re really just looking for realistic change in the first place, not how accurate the method is overall.

 Looking for something more accurate?

-As long as the same person does skinfolds, the same way under the same conditions most of the time, you should be able to track progress with ease.
+As long as the same person does the skinfolds, the same way, under the same conditions, most of the time, you should be able to track progress with ease.

-You could always look for cheap set for yourself, like the Accu-Measure Fat Calipers, which will set you back $5-15 usually and are far less expensive than professional calipers ($300-400), while still capable of fulfilling your basic body composition measurement needs in most cases, providing you're consistent with time of day and the conditions of assessment.
+You could always look for cheap caliper set for yourself, like the Accu-Measure Fat Calipers.
+These will set you back $5-15 usually but are far less expensive than professional calipers ($300-400).
+While still capable of fulfilling your basic body composition measurement needs in most cases, providing you're consistent with time of day and the conditions of assessment.

-Meaning you’ll at least establish a baseline that you can compare to in future measurements, and measuring the change is really what’s important — rather than pure accuracy, providing you always measure the exact same way.
+Meaning you’ll at least establish a baseline that you can compare to future measurements.
+Measuring the change is really what’s important — rather than pure accuracy, providing you always measure the exact same way.